-What is Domestic Abuse?
-Or Family Violence?
+What is Family Violence?
+Or Domestic Violence?

 There are many signs of an abusive relationship.
 The most telling sign is fear of your partner or other family member.